mlstyszynski/techfest2019/README.md

 The ZTP process was already conducted for the present fabric so the first step is to onboard the devices from the topology and create an overlay iBGP fabric.

-The iBGP EVPN sign. overlay will be used in order to advertise the MAC@ and MAC+IP in DC-1 and EVPN-type5 between the DC1 and DC2.
+The iBGP EVPN sign. overlay will be used in order to advertise the MAC@ and MAC+IP and EVPN-type5

 The inter-vni tenant routing will be taking place at the leaf1/leaf2/leaf3 level only i.e. spines should not be provisioned with any tenant information but should play the role of Route Reflectors and IP Forwarders between the leafs

-Spine3-re is deployed in DC-2 is connected to the same overlay ASN 64512 and  Spine1-re/Spine2-re but DC-1 to DC-2 exchanges only EVPN type-5 route for prefix-advertisement.

 The ultimate goal of the present lab is to deliver:
  - L2 communication between BMS1 and BMS2 - they should reside in the same virtual-network with VLAN-VNIs allocated dynamically by contrail